nasuni-labs/nasuni-api-utilities/README.md

 **Name**: UpdateAccessModeForAllExports.ps1

 ### Create an Export Host Option
 Uses PowerShell to add a host option to an existing NFS export.
-Use the list exports NMC API endpoint or the ExportAllNFSExportsToCSV script to obtain the export_id for an existing export. \
+You can use the list exports NMC API endpoint or the ExportAllNFSExportsToCSV script to obtain the export_id for an existing export. \
 **Required Inputs**: NMC hostname, username, password, filer_serial, volume_guid, export_id,readonly, hostspec, accessMode, perfMode, secOptions\
 **Compatibility**: NMC 21.2 or higher required\
 **Name**: CreateExportHostOption.ps1